Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/redshift.md

 available online to fascilitate this task.
 Enter the bastion host, port and credentials in the destination configuration.

-## Step 2: Set up the destination connector in Hero Pixel
+## Step 2: Set up the destination connector in HeroPixel

-1. Go to local Hero Pixel page.
+1. Go to local HeroPixelpage.
 2. In the left navigation bar, click **Destinations**.
 In the top-right corner, click **+ new destination**.
 3. On the destination setup page, select **Redshift** from the Destination type dropdown and enter a